Stimulus hopes lift Britain's FTSE to three-month high

 By Viktoria Dendrinou

-LONDON, August 2 Britain's top share index hit three-month highs on Thursday as investors bet the European Central Bank will announce new stimulus measures to help tackle the euro zone debt crisis.
+LONDON, August 2 Britain's top share index hit three-month highs on Thursday, as investors bet the European Central Bank meeting later in the day will result in fresh stimulus measures to help tackle the euro zone debt crisis.

-The ECB rate decision at 1145 GMT and press conference at 1230 GMT took centre stage, overshadowing an as-expected announcement of no change in policy from the Bank of England, which left UK stocks unaffected.
+The ECB decision at 1145 GMT and press conference at 1230 GMT were likely to overshadow the Bank of England's announcement at 1100 GMT, where no change in policy was expected.

-The focus was on ECB President Mario Draghi, under pressure to deliver on a pledge to do whatever it takes to save the euro.
+The focus remained on European Central Bank President Mario Draghi, under pressure to deliver on his pledge to do whatever it takes to save the euro.

 "There is, however, the risk he disappoints.
-Then we are back to the situation were last week, when Spanish bond yields were over 7 percent."
+Then we are back to the situation were last week, when Spanish bond yields were over 7 percent," he added.

 While central bank sources have told Reuters that bold action is probably at least five weeks away, Draghi may offer some clues on what is in the offing.